ros-navigation/docs.nav2.org/migration/Iron.rst

 .. image:: images/selector_plugin_demo.gif

-In the GIF, it can be seen that there are two controller_ids namely, `FollowPath` and `FollowPath2`.
+In the GIF, it can be seen that there are two controller_ids namely, `FollowPath` and `HighSpeedFollowPath`.
 By default, the one defined in the Behavior tree is utilized.

 In this case, the `FollowPath` is the default controller_id.
-The difference between the two controller_ids is that FollowPath2 has a higher max velocity compared to the FollowPath.
+The difference between the two controller_ids is that HighSpeedFollowPath has a higher max velocity compared to the FollowPath.
 This difference can be well noted in the GIF.

 .. attention:: If a server is unavailable, then the combo box or the drop down list of the particular component will be empty.